Omkaarr1/NuvoLang_Custom_Programming_Language/README.md

    Takes the list of tokens produced by the Lexer and organizes them into an abstract syntax tree (AST).
 The AST is a structured representation of the code that reflects the logical grouping of expressions, statements, and control flow constructs.
 The Parser enforces the grammar of the language, such as the rules for loops, functions, and expressions.
 If it encounters invalid syntax, it reports errors with precise locations in the source code.

 6. **Interpreter.java**:
    Executes the AST produced by the Parser.
 Traverses the tree and evaluates nodes based on their type, handling variable assignments, arithmetic, functions, loops, and other constructs.
 Implements the language's unique features, such as encrypted variables (`@ENC`) and temporal triggers (`@EVENT_TRIGGER`).
-Integrates with external libraries for machine learning, blockchain, and data science operations.
+Integrates with external libraries for machine learning, blockchain, data science, and **database operations**.
 Maintains a runtime environment that includes variables, functions, and a call stack to support recursive function calls.
 Manages a time scheduler for event-driven programming.

 7. **Libraries**:
    - **MlLibrary.java**: